nicolascamus/Launch_School/README.md

-# README #

-This repository contains my solutions to the exercises proposed in the book "Introduction to Programming with Ruby" by Launch School.
+This repo documents my progress in Launch School's courses.